barumau/pandunia/eng/eng-pandunia.md

 that over there - vo
 the (that) - la
 the Grenadines - Grenadin nesi
+theatrical (dramatic) - dramatike
 theft - cori
 their - damen su
-theism - deu din
+theism - deisme
-theist - deu din ja
+theist - deiste
-theocracy - deu krati
+theocracy - deokratia
-theology - deu logi
+theology - deojojia
 theory - teori
-theosophy - deu sofi
+theosophy - deosofia
 there - a vo
 thermometer - termo metri gi
 they - damen